Effective Strategies to Fight Urges

 Explore Your Sensations

 Notice how your body feels in those moments.
 Do your fingers twitch, or your chest tighten?
 Do you get butterflies?
-Instead of giving in to your impulse, stay with those feelings even when they become uncomfortable.
+Stay with those feelings and become aware of them.
+When you're able to acknowledge and explore the sensations you are having, they lose their power.

 Beware of Liminal Moments